-When someone joins your list, they are expressing their interest in your business even though they might not have purchased your product yet.
+When someone joins your list, they express their interest in your business even though they might not have purchased your product yet.
 They might be looking around and exploring other store options.
 Since they have shown interest and they might be shopping around, it’s a perfect time to encourage them to purchase from you.

 What are the key values that set your brand apart from other businesses?
 What’s special about your brand and what can you do to help the customers feel more connected?